luciusmagn/magnusi.tech/posts/huoh.md

 crew knew that.
 Since it turned out that not all of them were needed to restock the ship, Shizo Ran invited Fira for a drink.

 They went into the closest pub to their ship.
-It was a open building, so they had a beautiful view of the sea.
-Older, more experienced pirates seemed to like this pub because of this, because for a true sea rover, the ocean was the only true love.
+It was an open building, so they had a beautiful view of the sea.
+Older, more experienced pirates seemed to like this pub because of this since, for a true sea rover, the ocean was the only true love.

-Shizo ran signalled over to the waitress: "A beer for me and for the lady!"
+Shizo ran signaled over to the waitress: "A beer for me and the lady!"

 "Ah, thank you," Fira responded, blushing slightly.